handsomecheung/emacs-oauth2-auto/README.md

 - `oauth2-auto-additional-providers-alist`: extra providers that `oauth2-auto`
   doesn't include by default, who also follow the OAuth2 protocol.
 This alist should follow the format from the value in `oauth2-auto--default-providers`.
+- `oauth2-auto-manually-auth`: if non-nil, prevents automatic browser launching.
+  Instead, displays the authorization URL and prompts the user to manually copy the authorization code.
+Useful in headless environments or when automatic browser opening is problematic.

 ## Alerts